Your doctor recommended a hysterectomy -- surgery to remove the uterus -- but do you really need this operation?

 A hysterectomy is sometimes the only way to treat uterine, ovarian, or cervical cancer.
-"Unfortunately," says Laughlin-Tommaso, "cancer is one of the least common reasons that hysterectomies are done."
-The most common, she says, are fibroids, uncontrolled bleeding, and uterine prolapse.
+But "cancer is one of the least common reasons that hysterectomies are done," says Laughlin-Tommaso.
+The most common reasons, she says, are fibroids, uncontrolled bleeding, and uterine prolapse.
 Doctors might also recommend the procedure for endometriosis.

-Women who have fibroids or endometriosis have multiple options that don't require removal of their uterus.
+Women who have fibroids or endometriosis have multiple options that don't require removing their uterus.
 Medicine, radiologic procedures, or minor, minimally invasive surgery can treat the pain and bleeding that these conditions cause.

 For women who have a prolapsed uterus -- when the uterus slips down into the vagina because weak pelvic muscles can't support it -- Kegel exercises can strengthen pelvic muscles and relieve minor symptoms.
 A device put into the vagina can support the uterus and relieve symptoms as well.
 Surgery to repair the pelvic floor may also be an option.

-"These alternative treatments have much lower risks," says Laughlin-Tommaso.
+"These alternative treatments have much lower risks," Laughlin-Tommaso says.
 "So we want to reduce the number of women who have hysterectomies and try these alternative treatments first."